 Gives You a Harder, Increased Calorie-Burning Workout

-Research has shown that you are going to run about 30% harder on a curved treadmill and by proxy will burn 30% more calories than running on a traditional treadmill.
+Research has shown that athletes tend to run about 30% harder on a curved treadmill.
+That converts to burning 30% more calories than running on a traditional treadmill.
 If you live in a flat area, a curved treadmill can be a great way to work on incline training.

 On the flip side, since you’re going to be working harder, you need to remember that you’re likely going to be slower even after you get used to the treadmill.